Blood bike: Blood Bike Awareness Day

-The first Blood Bike Awareness Day took place on Friday 14 August 2015, with initial support provided by O2 and has continued annually since.
-It is to be held on the second Friday of August being summer the news cycle is often devoid of political stories and there is a greater propensity for journalists to fill airtime with such awareness days also compounded by Fridays being shown even more inclined to cover such local news topics.
+The first Blood Bike Awareness Day took place on 14 August 2015, with initial support provided by O2 and has continued annually since.
+It is to be held on the second Friday of August; being summer, the news cycle is often devoid of political stories and there is a greater propensity for journalists to fill airtime with such awareness days.

 Incidents

 Motorcyclists are classified as vulnerable road users, as when the casualty and fatality numbers are adjusted to passenger miles covered, it is the most dangerous form of transport when compared to walking, cycling, and various four wheeled motor vehicles.
 Four blood bike riders have been involved in killed or seriously injured (KSI) accidents: